What is a cochlear implant?

 The implant’s electrodes stimulate the cochlea’s hearing nerve fibres (E), which relay the sound signals to the brain to produce hearing sensations.

 All cochlear implant systems have the same broad characteristics and design principles and are all well engineered.
 Variations arise in styling, accessories and battery type.
-Particular differences exist in electrode design and speech processing strategies which encode the external sound frequency details into digital signals.
+Particular differences exist in electrode design, MRI compatibility and speech processing strategies which encode the external sound frequency details into digital signals.

 During the operation the surgeon makes an incision behind the ear being treated in order to gain access into the middle ear and cochlea.
 The surrounding area behind the ear will be shaved to facilitate this and this will quickly regrow.
 The operation lasts about three hours and typically people spend one night in hospital.